Vimeo: Transition to a standalone public company (2020–2025)

+Acquisition by Bending Spoons (2025–present)

 In September 2025, Vimeo announced that it had agreed to be acquired by Bending Spoons, a Milan-based mobile app developer, in an all-cash transaction valued at approximately $1.38 billion.
-The deal was to close in late 2025, subject to regulatory approvals following a unanimous vote by the board of directors.
-Vimeo will continue to operate under its existing brand following the transaction.
+The deal closed in November 2025, following regulatory approvals after a unanimous vote by the board of directors.
+The listing of common stock was suspended from Nasdaq before the opening of trading on November 24, 2025.
+Vimeo continues to operate under its existing brand following the transaction.

+On January 20, 2026, Vimeo laid off the majority of their staff.

 Corporate affairs

 Leadership

 After the departures of Lodwick and Klein, IAC brought in a more corporate structure to the company.
 By January 2009, Dae Mellencamp joined IAC as general manager of Vimeo.
-She served as CEO until March 19, 2012, when Kerry Trainor joined Vimeo as CEO.
+She was CEO until March 19, 2012, when Kerry Trainor joined Vimeo as CEO.

 Around 2016, several high-level executives announced their departure from Vimeo, including Trainor.
 IAC's CEO Joey Levin was named as interim CEO for Vimeo during its search for a new CEO.
 After a year-long search, IAC promoted then general manager Anjali Sud as the CEO.

 In August 2023, Anjali Sud stepped down from the role.
 Adam Gross was appointed the interim CEO.
 Philip Moyer, a former executive with Google Cloud, was named the new CEO in April 2024.